-Prior to impacts to Sensitive Natural Communities, the area(s) that will be impacted shall be delineated and quantified using current Global Information System (ArcGIS) mapping software.
+Prior to impacts to Sensitive Natural Communities LCWA's approval of project plans or publication of subsequent CEOA documents, the area(s) that will be impacted shall be delineated and quantified using current Global Information System (ArcGIS) mapping software.
 Sensitive Natural Communities that will be impacted by the proposed program shall be created within the program area at a minimum ratio of 1:1 (area created: area impacted).
+A mitigation ratio of a minimum 2:1 for natural communities with a rarity ranking of S3 or higher will be incorporated into the restoration designs.
 Restored Sensitive Natural Communities shall consist of a minimum 60 percent absolute vegetation cover and shall include community-specific growing conditions, such as, similar slope, aspect, elevation, soil, and salinity.
+Moreover, soils within mudflat areas shall be salvaged (where feasible) for areas that are proposed for activities such as grading, and reintroduced in new mudflat and/or wetland areas that will be created.
 A Mitigation, Maintenance and Monitoring Program shall be prepared and approved by CDFW prior to implementation.
 The Program shall be implemented by a qualified restoration ecologist, and at a minimum, shall include success criteria and performance standards for measuring the establishment of Sensitive Natural Communities, responsible parties, maintenance techniques and schedule, 5-year monitoring and reporting schedule, adaptive management strategies, and contingencies.

-Less than Significant with Mitigation
+Less than S Significant with Mitigation